guidallambert/MusicEditing/EasyLilypondCustomisation.md

 I retain original stave names, to give a flavour of the voice types possibly held in mind by the composer, while recognising that these were and still are very flexible.

-I provide editions at multiple pitches, including the publication or manuscript pitch, the likely intended performance pitch (eg. If chiavetti transposition is likely), a suggested viable equivalent modern pitch and the prevailing ‘popular’ pitch if there is one.
+I often provide editions at multiple pitches, perhaps including the publication or manuscript pitch, the likely intended performance pitch (eg. If chiavetti transposition is likely), a suggested viable equivalent modern pitch and the prevailing ‘popular’ pitch if there is one.
 I will change clefs to minimise leger lines in each case

 I don’t italicise editorial underlay.
 Pre-modern music publications were never very explicit about lyric underlay, so all lyrics are editorial to a certain extent.

 I don’t mark accidentals if they are caused by a modernised key signature, or are clearly required by repeated notes in the source.
 Only where I have to make an explicit choice do I mark them.

-Most importantly, I am not making scholarly critical editions.
+I am not making scholarly critical editions.
 I am not a professional musicologist, and I don’t have easy access to academic libraries.
 I may be working second-hand from another edition.
 I will try and investigate what the source looked like to help you make performing decisions, but I may not have had first-hand knowledge.
+If I have not seen the original publication with my own eyes I will say so.

-If you are a professional musicologist, and you do have access to primary sources, and you are able to show me a digital copy, I would welcome suggestions and corrections from you.
+If you are a professional musicologist, and you do have access to primary sources, and you are able to show me a digital copy, I would welcome suggestions and corrections from you, although as [Thomas Morley](https://imslp.org/wiki/A_Plain_and_Easy_Introduction_to_Practical_Music_(Morley,_Thomas)) rather memorably puts it:

-The last word goes to [Thomas Morley](https://imslp.org/wiki/A_Plain_and_Easy_Introduction_to_Practical_Music_(Morley,_Thomas)):

 > “The paines of making whereof, though they have beene peculier to mee, and onely to mee: yet will the profit redound to a great number. ...
 But seeing in these latter daies and doting age of the worlde, there is nothing more subiect to calumnie and backbiting then that which is most true & right: and that as there be many who will enter into the reading of my booke for their instruction : so I doubt not but diverse also will read it, not so much for anie pleasure or profit they looke for in it, as to finde something whereat to repine, or take occasionn of backbyting.
 >